Deploying on Render

 Pre-deploy command

-If defined, this command runs after your service’s build finishes, but before that build is deployed.
+If defined, the pre-deploy command runs after your service’s build finishes, but before that build is deployed.
 Recommended for tasks that should always precede a deploy but are not tied to building your code, such as:

 • Database migrations